IBM/cics-ia-vs-code-extension/README.md

 - **Show Transient Data**.
 Displays the TDQUEUE resource types for the selected region in the [Show Resources view](#threadsafe-report-view) "The Show Resources view displays resources from a number of sources, including searches run from the toolbar, from the Queries view, and from the Regions view.".
 - **Program for API enablement.** Displays programs that don't have presentation logic and are suitable candidates for being exposed as an API for the selected region in the [Show Resources view](#threadsafe-report-view) "The Show Resources view displays resources from a number of sources, including searches run from the toolbar, from the Queries view, and from the Regions view.".
 - **Report** > **Threadsafe Report**.
 Create a report of threadsafe issues for the programs in the selected region and display report in the [Reports](#reports) "To create affinity reports, and build files of CICSPlex SM Workload Manager (WLM) transaction groups for input to CICSPlex SM expand Reports in the IA Navigation view.
 You can also manage saved affinity reports, threadsafe reports, and transaction group files ".
 You can select whether to generate report across all regions or a specific region.
 To generate report across all regions, click All Regions in the submenu.
 To generate report across a specific region, click Specific Region from the submenu, then select the required CICS region from the list displayed below the search bar.
+- **Report** > **Affinity Report**..
+Create an affinity report for the regions you require and display the report in the [Reports](#reports)."You can select whether to generate report across all regions or a specific region.
+To generate report across all regions, select the regions that you require a report for and the affinity types that you require in the report.".
 - **Transactions Used**.
 Filters and Displays the transactions that are used in the selected region in the [Transactions](#transactions) node.
 And region for which Transactions are filtered is appended to the Transaction Node.
 To remove this filter, Click on the Resource filter icon ![](https://github.com/IBM/cics-ia-vs-code-extension/raw/HEAD/docs/images/CICSIA.Words.2521e191-aa0c-43da-8799-3d24aab9b5d3.018.png) displayed at the end of Transaction node.

   ![](https://github.com/IBM/cics-ia-vs-code-extension/raw/HEAD/docs/images/CICSIA.Words.2521e191-aa0c-43da-8799-3d24aab9b5d3.019.png)